paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-031-training-and-rehabilitation-for-veterans-with-service-connected-disabilities.md

 (16) Other incidental goods and services determined by the Secretary to be necessary to accomplish the purposes of a rehabilitation program in an individual case.

 **(b)** A rehabilitation program (including individual courses) to be pursued by a veteran shall be subject to the approval of the Secretary.
+To the maximum extent practicable, a course of education or training may be pursued by a veteran as part of a rehabilitation program under this chapter only if the course is approved for purposes of chapter 30 or 33 of this title.
+The Secretary may waive the requirement under the preceding sentence to the extent the Secretary determines appropriate.

 **(c)**